AkshayDevkate/promdocumentation/README.md

   For Windows windows operating system
     find the link to download ProMtool for 64 bits and 32 bits as well

  Windows OS 64 bit find the file with name
-     For Windows installer with 64 bit JRE8
+     * For Windows installer with 64 bit JRE8
-     EXE / 98,427 KB
+     EXE / 98,427 KB *

  Windows OS 32 bit find the file with name
-     For Windows installer with 32 bit JRE8
+     * For Windows installer with 32 bit JRE8
-     EXE / 94,321 KB
+     EXE / 94,321 KB *
+      and download the files.

   [Click Here!](http://www.promtools.org/doku.php?id=prom69)